Walt Disney World Florida, USA Travel Guide

 Walking and cycling offer enjoyable ways to explore parts of Walt Disney World, providing different perspectives and sometimes quicker routes.

-Carry water, especially in hot weather, even for short walks.
+Carry water, especially in hot weather, including for brief strolls.

 Always have a water bottle.